Losing more than 135 pounds in 24 months was a change Justra made to improve her life.

 In 2017, she elected to undergo a laparoscopic sleeve gastrectomy, a minimally-invasive procedure that reduces the size of the stomach and alters hunger signals to the brain.
 The procedure typically results in weight loss of about 25 percent of a person’s total body weight.

-Before she could complete the surgery, however, Justra worked extensively with her team at Brigham Health to understand the role surgery would play in her life, as well as the nutritional, psychological, and lifestyle changes she’d have to make to achieve long term success.
+Before she could complete the surgery, however, Justra worked extensively with her team at Brigham and Women's to understand the role surgery would play in her life, as well as the nutritional, psychological, and lifestyle changes she’d have to make to achieve long term success.

 That supportive approach to care was something that really resonated with Justra.
 “I was part of the family, everyone knew me at the Brigham,” she says.

-According to Malcolm Robinson, MD, the Brigham Health team approach is what makes their program so special.
+According to Malcolm Robinson, MD, the Brigham team approach is what makes their program so special.

 “It’s not just working with the surgeon.
 It’s not just showing up on the day of surgery … it’s a team effort.
 But the most important team member is the patient,” Dr. Robinson says.